opentable/octopress/source/_posts/2014-10-06-puppetconf-2014-part-1.markdown

 #### Windows
-Led by myself, Drew and Travis Fields ([@tefields](https://twitter.com/tefields)) the two aims for this discussion were to gather input/feedback from people using the existing windows modules and to try and discover areas in the windows ecosystem that were not currently managed (either well or at all) by Puppet.
+Led by myself, Drewi Wilson and Travis Fields ([@tefields](https://twitter.com/tefields)) the two aims for this discussion were to gather input/feedback from people using the existing windows modules and to try and discover areas in the windows ecosystem that were not currently managed (either well or at all) by Puppet.

-We go some fantastic feedback we got regarding our OpenTable modules - thank you to everyone who was there any everyone else who reached out about that.
+We got some fantastic feedback we got regarding our OpenTable modules - thank you to everyone who was there any everyone else who reached out about that.

 We also managed to start to populate a list of things that need some work.
 You can contribute to that list [here](https://docs.google.com/document/d/1bwgTo4D7lL8REA1s-IIKlfMrvY434Xn0cyZ7b1X-TwQ)